How do I book my school visit to ZSL London Zoo?

-Or, for entry tickets only, you can book online or reserve you entry tickets by visiting http://www.zsl.org/zsl-london-zoo/schools/how-to-book-your-school-visit.
+Or, for entry tickets only, you can book online or reserve your entry tickets online.

-Payment can be made by card, by cheque or by BACS up to two weeks in advance or on the day of the visit at the Zoo entrance by a single cheque, cash or card.
+Payment can be made by card, by cheque or by BACS up to two weeks in advance.
+Any payment made on the day of the visit at the Zoo entrance must be made by a single cheque, cash or card.
 Cheques are to be made payable to Zoological Society of London.

 If you are booking online, payment must be made by credit card during the booking process.

 To ensure adequate supervision for school groups, one adult is admitted free for every 10 paying secondary students or every 6 paying primary students.
-Any additional adults above the free ratio will be charged the Education Adult rate - http://www.zsl.org/zsl-london-zoo/schools/entry-costs-for-school-visits
+Any additional adults above the free ratio will be charged the Education Adult rate.

 Yes, we have an extensive learning programme at ZSL London Zoo.
 The range of learning activities caters from EYFS up to post-16 students and costs £1.50 per student, per session to book.